 Management Information Systems (MIS) are computer-based systems that gather, process, store, and distribute information for managerial decision-making and operational control.
 MIS integrates data from various sources within an organization and transforms it into meaningful information that decision-makers can use at different levels.
 These systems enable organizations to gather and analyze data, generate reports, and support strategic planning, resource allocation, and operational activities.

 The system can encompass various information systems, including transaction processing, decision support, and executive information systems.
 They provide a framework for collecting, managing, and utilizing data to support organizational goals and objectives.
 The main purpose of Management Information Systems is to provide accurate, relevant, and timely information to decision-makers, enabling them to make informed choices and effectively manage operations.
-By leveraging data, analytics, and reporting capabilities, MIS help organizations gain insights into their performance, monitor key metrics, and drive continuous improvement.
+By leveraging data, analytics, and reporting capabilities, MIS helps organizations gain insights into their performance, monitor key metrics, and drive continuous improvement.

 Components of Management Information Systems